yiaktan/EDA_Stats_Projects/racial_disc/readme.md

 ## Project Summary
 This dataset contains information on whether a job applicant received a callback.
 The dataset marks whether the person had a white-sounding name or a black-sounding name.
 The sample size is 4870 split equally amongst black names and white names.
 Black names had a callback rate of 6.44%, while white-sounding names had a callback rate of 9.65%.
-To determine whether the difference in callback rates is statistically significant, a 2 sample $t$-test was used.
+To determine whether the difference in callback rates is statistically significant, a 2 sample $t$-test was used.<br>
-__Null Hypothesis:__ There is not a statistically significant difference in the callback rates of black and white names __Alternate Hypothesis:__ There is a statistically significant difference in the callback rates of black and white names
+__Null Hypothesis:__ There is not a statistically significant difference in the callback rates of black and white names<br>
+__Alternate Hypothesis:__ There is a statistically significant difference in the callback rates of black and white names

 ## Results